jonnew/cyclops/MANUAL.md

 light waveforms for optogenetic stimulation [1].
 This was, and still is, not possible with commercial hardware for optogenetic stimulation.
 Since its first use, the circuit has been improved in terms of speed, precision, programmability, and ease of use.
-This document provides construction, usage, and performance documentation for the Cyclops LED driver.
+Furthermore, we have included preliminary designs for a bilateral high-powered fiber-coupled LED to complement the Cyclops LED driver.
+This document provides construction, usage, and performance documentation for the Cyclops LED driver and the bilateral fiber- coupled LED.
 This document evolves with the repository.
 To view old revisions, checkout tags or old commits using their SHA.

 <img src="./resources/cyclops_cartoon.png" width="300" />